mbfassnacht/crypto-tracker/README.md

 We use JsonParserGeneratorRK to make the parsing of a JSON response easier.

 ### Write the code for your app
+Lets write our code in Particle WEB IDE

 #### Define PINS and LCD
 Start by defining the PINs of the PHOTON that you are going to use, as well as which PINS will use the LCD 16X2.